boddulurisrisai/github_series/BodduluriSriSai/Introduction.md

 =============
 BODDULURI SRISAI
 ----------------
-Hi,I am **SriSai** and I am a student at KL University persuing my B.Tech degree in the field of computer science specializtion.
+Hello everyone,I am __SriSai__ from AndhraPradesh pursuing B.Tech degree in computer science specialization.

 I am not only good at marks but also involved in many social activities as well.I participated in many events as a host and attended different workshops as well.I did